 The Eden Isles Homeowners Association (EIHOA) is a support and advocacy organization working towards the betterment of our island paradise.
 The association was formed in 1974 to provide homeowners a means to address issues affecting their quality of life and property values.

-Eden Isles home owner’s association works closely with the architectural control committee, the sheriff’s department, and St. Tammany parish code enforcement to resolve issues that concern our members.
+EIHOA works closely with the sheriff’s department, and St. Tammany parish code enforcement to resolve issues that concern our members.

-• Went before the parish council to pass an ordinance prohibiting aircraft from landing on our waterways.
+- Influenced the Parish Council to pass an ordinance prohibiting aircraft from landing on our waterways.

-• Went before the parish council to pass a zoning change to designate Unit 4 as a single-family residential community.
+- Influenced the Parish Councill to pass a zoning change to designate Unit 4 as a single-family residential community.

-• Convinced the parish of the need to repair the Moonraker bridge that had fallen into disrepair.
+- Influenced the Parish of the need to repair the Moonraker bridge that had fallen into disrepair.

-• Had the parish stripe Eden Isles Dr. for a bike & walking path.
+- Influenced the Parish to stripe Eden Isles Dr. for a bike & walking path.

 Our Eden Isle Homeowners Association (EIHOA) plays a vital role in maintaining the beauty, value, and security of our neighborhood.
 As a dedicated group of volunteers, we work to keep our community a place we’re all proud to call home.